wireapp/wire-server-deploy/offline/wiab-staging.md

 In NAT/bridge setups (for example, using `virbr0` on the host):

-- If nftables rules DNAT in `PREROUTING` without a matching SNAT on `virbr0 → virbr0`, return packets may bypass the host and break conntrack, causing HTTP-01 timeouts and certificate verification failures.
+- If nftables DNAT rules exist in `PREROUTING` without a matching SNAT on `virbr0 → virbr0`, return packets may bypass the host and break conntrack, causing HTTP-01 timeouts and certificate verification failures.
-- Strict `rp_filter` can drop asymmetric return packets.
+-  too strict of `rp_filter` settings can drop asymmetric return packets.

 Before changing anything, first verify whether certificate issuance is actually failing: